Hypercubers/hypercubing.xyz/docs/wiki/3block.md

-# 3Block
+# 3-Block

 3-Block is a method designed for quickly speedsolving the 3^4^.
 Many speesolving world records have been set using this method.
 It was primarily invented by Luna and HactarCE, and has been described as "ZZ without EO".
-It is most analogous to the 3^3^ method [FreeFOP], which omits a single cross piece in order to pair pieces easier.
+3-Block is most analogous to the 3^3^ method [FreeFOP] (which omits a single cross piece in order to pair pieces easier).

 !!! warning "Prerequisites"
     - Knowledge of how the 4D puzzle moves